yoshwata/blog/content/posts/write-raspbian-lite.md

 ### Write image with Etcher

-Please click "Select image" button and select the image what you get at privious step.
+Please click "Select image" button and select the image what you get at previous step.
 ![etcher-select-image](/images/etcher-select-image.png)

 Then, set the SD card to your PC.
-If it was recognized collectly, Etcher goes to next step.
+If it was recognized correctly, Etcher goes to next step.
 ![etcher-select-drive](/images/etcher-select-drive.png)

 You can also select another SD card by "change button".